 What is Home Education Fairmead Group?

-Key Stage 4 (Year 10 & 11) pupils with medical needs who are unable to attend their own school but who are fit to leave home will be expected to attend our small group provision called The Fairmead Group.
+Key Stage 3 and 4 (Year 9, 10 & 11) pupils with medical needs who are unable to attend their own school but who are fit to leave home will be expected to attend our small group provision called The Fairmead Group.

 Where do the Fairmead Group sessions take place?

 Teaching sessions take place in the Fairmead Group classroom, within Thorneywood Education Base.
 The teaching groups usually contain up to 6 pupils.
 The maximum number of pupils attending is 12.

 Pupils are taught for 12.5 hours per week in total:- Mon, Tues & Thurs 9.30 am – 12 noon & Weds 9.30 – 2.30 pm.

 Pupils receive specialist teaching in GCSE English, Maths and Science as well as completing AIM Award units in a variety of topics.
 The curriculum includes SMSC (Social Moral, Spiritual, and Cultural).
 Each pupil has an individual programme of work, tailored to his or her needs.

 There are also opportunities for the pupils to socialise, practise basketball shooting, play badminton or practice football skills outside at break time.